 Provision the VM with Ansible

-To create your own Ansible playbook, you should have a look on Ansible Galaxy: there are many Ansible roles available.
+To create your own Ansible playbook, you should have a look at Ansible Galaxy: there are many Ansible roles available.
 You often don’t need to rewrite a role from scratch.
 You can use generators such as this one.
 To have an idea of what can be the best practices to write a playbook for small web applications I wrote an article about it.
-At the end, your Ansible directory should be something like:
+In the end, your Ansible directory should be something like:

 ├── group_vars │ ├─ prod │ ├─ staging │ └─ vagrant ├── hosts │ ├─ prod │ ├─ staging │ └─ vagrant ├── roles │ ├─ composer │ ├─ ubuntu-apt │ ├─ ubuntu-mysql │ ├─ ubuntu-php │ └─ ubuntu-symfony-nginx ├── vars │ └─ main.yml └─ playbook.yml

 You have to configure your playbook for your vagrant.

 First, in the hosts/vagrant file, you have to specify the IP of your vagrant:

 [vagrant] 10.0.0.10 ansible_ssh_user=vagrant

 If you want to choose vars that will only be used by your vagrant, you have to put them in the group_vars/vagrant file.
 Basically, all your database password should be stored in this file as you want different passwords for each server: